-Type: Line Maintenance Authorization to perform: LSA Repairman Maintenance, A&P, Repair Station
+Authorization to perform: LSA Repairman Maintenance, A&P, Repair Station

-Description: The mast/pylon has an internal stainless steel safety cable.
-This cable travels the folding mast tube length and attaches to the safety strap fastener (Jesus cable) that goes around the wing keel tube.
+The mast assembly has an internal stainless steel safety cable.
+This cable travels the folding mast tube length and attaches to the mast plate after looping around the wing keel tube.
 If the cable ever needs replacement it can be re-made locally by an A&P and re-run through the mast.
 Please refer to FAA AC 43.13-1B for details on how to make steel and stainless steel aircraft cable assemblies.

-Rear Landing Gear
+Rear Landing Gear assembly

-Type: Line Maintenance Authorization to perform: LSA Repairman Maintenance, A&P, Repair Station
+Authorization to perform: LSA Repairman Maintenance, A&P, Repair Station